Jacob Wakeling

-Jacob Andrew Wakeling (born 15 September 2001) is an English professional footballer who plays for Swindon Town, as a striker.
+Jacob Andrew Wakeling (born 15 September 2001) is an English professional footballer who last plays as a striker for Solihull Moors.

 Career

+Early career

 Wakeling began his career with West Bromwich Albion, being released by them in 2020.
 After playing in non-league football for Alvechurch, Wakeling signed for Leicester City in November 2020, before moving on loan to Barrow in January 2022.
 Wakeling played four times for Barrow before returning to Leicester, from where he was released as a player in June 2022.

+Swindon Town

 In July 2022 he signed for Swindon Town after previously being on trial at the club.
 After scoring 4 goals and making 3 assists in his first 10 league games, on 30 September 2022, Wakeling signed a contract extension keeping him at Swindon Town until 2026.

+Peterborough United

+On 1 September 2023, Wakeling signed with EFL League One club Peterborough United on a three-year contract for an undisclosed fee.

+Ahead of the 2023–24 season, Wakeling joined Gillingham on a season-long loan.
+He scored on his debut for the team, scoring the second in a 4-1 home win over Carlisle United.

+On 6 May 2025, Peterborough announced the player had been transfer listed.

+On 1 September 2025, it was announced that Wakeling had left the club.

+Solihull Moors

+On 2 September 2025, Wakeling joined Solihull Moors of the National League.